The First Men in the Moon: Plot summary

-Bedford and Cavor break out of captivity beneath the surface of the Moon and flee, killing several Selenites.
+Bedford and Cavor break out of captivity beneath the surface of the Moon and flee, with Bedford killing several Selenites.
 In their flight they discover that gold is common on the Moon.
-In their attempt to find their way back to the surface and to their sphere, they come upon some Selenites carving up mooncalves but fight their way past.
+In their attempt to find their way back to the surface and to their sphere, they come upon some Selenites carving up mooncalves but Bedford fight their way past.
 Back on the surface, they split up to search for their spaceship.
-Bedford finds it but returns to Earth without Cavor, who injured himself in a fall and was recaptured by the Selenites, as Bedford learns from a hastily scribbled note he left behind.
+Bedford finds it just as the lunar night creeps in but returns to Earth without Cavor, who injured himself in a fall and was recaptured by the Selenites, as Bedford learns from a hastily scribbled note he left behind.